pbredenberg/lemppress/README.md

 # LEMPDash
 Version 0.0.2

-LEMPDash is a command line tool to help streamline a LEMP stack web hosting environment.
+LEMPDash is a command line tool to help streamline a [LEMP](https://lemp.io/) stack web hosting environment.
 Includes nginx server block and mysql database creation, backup, destruction, etc.

 This tool is comprised of various shell scripts and ideas collected from around the web, arbitration given as neccessary.

 ##System Requirements
-LEMPDash is written and tested on Ubuntu 14.04 only, all other buyers, beware!
+LEMPDash is written and tested on Ubuntu 14.04 so far, all other buyers, beware!
 Unless you have alot of free time.

 ###Recommended/Required Packages:
 * nginx